Lumi-supercomputer/LUMI-training-materials/docs/ai-20251008/index.md

 ### During the course

+<!--
 More information will follow at the start of the course.

-<!--
+-->

-If you have an active project on LUMI, you should be able to make the exercises in that project.
+If you have an active project on LUMI, you should be able to make the exercises in that project (i.e., store the files in your own project, but use the course project for running).
+That way you're guaranteed access to your work for the duration of your project.
-To reduce the waiting time during the workshop, use the SLURM reservations we provide (see above).
+To reduce the waiting time during the workshop, use the SLURM reservations we provide (see above) and the course project for running.

 You can find all exercises on our [AI workshop GitHub page](https://github.com/Lumi-supercomputer/Getting_Started_with_AI_workshop)
--->

 ### After the termination of the course project